How to Spot Indian Recruiter Emails Pretending Not to Be Indian

 Clue #2: Requests for Excessive Information

 And, of course, the icing on the cake, the itemized list of bullet points, before the recipient has even communicated interest.
-Indian recruiters have a habit of sending bullet points of information requests to their candidates because Indians view every interaction as extremely transactional.
-The approach is to get the domestic IT worker to lower their guard by appearing accomodating and then switching to a non-responsive mode after obtaining the information they desire.
+Indian recruiters habitually send bullet points of information requests to their candidates because Indians view every interaction as extremely transactional.
+The approach is to get the domestic IT worker to lower their guard by appearing accommodating and then switching to a non-responsive mode after obtaining the desired information.
 Observe the request on one of the bullet points.

 Scan document copy of DL(Driving Licence):